LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 The camera-imu calibration tool estimates the spatial and temporal parameters of a camera system with respect to an intrinsically calibrated IMU.
 Image and IMU data has to be provided in a [ROS](https://www.ros.org) bag.

-The calibration parameters are estimated using a full batch optimization with splines to model the pose of the system.
+The calibration parameters are estimated in a full batch optimization using splines to model the pose of the system.
 Detailed information about the approach can be found in the following papers: (see [1](#paul1), [2](#paul2))

 ##How to use it

 ###1) Requirements
-The intrinsic parameters of the IMU (e.g. scales, axis misalignment, nonlinearities,...) need to be calibrated beforehand and and its correction applied to the dataset.
+The intrinsic parameters of the IMU (e.g. scales, axis misalignment, nonlinearities,...) need to be calibrated beforehand and and its correction applied to the raw measurements.

 Further an IMU configuration YAML has to be created containing the following statistical properties for the accelerometers and gyroscopes: